 The scone dough will be a little craggily and sticky.
 Like biscuits, avoid overmixing and overworking the dough.
 I decided to create drop scones from this dough, but you can absolutely make scone wedges instead.
 I used a 1/4 cup measuring cup to drop the dough, which yielded about 12 palm-sized scones from the batch.

-Before baking– and I swear by this too— brush the scones with milk, heavy cream, buttercream, whichever you have on hand.
+Before baking– and I swear by this too— brush the scones with milk, heavy cream, buttermilk, whichever you have on hand.
 This layer of liquid sets on top of the scones and drizzles down the sides when they’re in the hot oven, creating an even crispier scone exterior.

 The scones taste even better after they cool down.
 They’re a little cakey right out of the oven, so I urge you to wait a little before digging in.
 Tall order because your kitchen will smell h-e-a-v-e-n-l-y.
 Stay busy and make the glaze as you wait though!
 Warm maple glaze pushes the banana scones into dessert zone, nothing we should complain about of course.
 3 ingredients: butter, maple syrup, confectioners’ sugar.

 Spoon that deliciously thick maple blanket on top of each.
 (Everything is better blanketed with maple.)

 (side note: can we talk about how difficult it is to shoot one dimensional brown on brown?
 I had such a hard time with these and was about to switch to a white vanilla glaze!)

 Such a unique texture!
 Not quite a banana muffin, but everything you crave with your latte.
 Get those bananas brownin’ on your counter because these scones are a treat you’ve gotta try at least once!